jlibovicky/jlibovicky.github.io/_posts/2023-03-12-On-NLP-and-User-Autonomy.md

-Both the look and feel of user interfaces of current NLP applications and the values reflected in the ethics statements made me think that NLP, as a field, unwittingly takes a paternalist stance towards the end users of the technology.
+Both the look and feel of user interfaces of current NLP applications and the values reflected in the ethics statements made me think that NLP, as a field, unwittingly takes a paternalist stance towards the end users of NLP technologies.
 It seems to me that the value set in the community is that technology should deliver good results (when they are good, there is no reason to inform anyone about anything).
 We should protect those who might be harmed by unintended or intended harm caused by the technology—no need to inform the user about anything.

 This is a pity.
 It would be great if we could change the mindset and keep in mind that not only the system designers but also the system user should be able